benosborntech/recgen/README.md

 # Instructions

-1. Build Terraform environment `make apply`
+1. Build the infrastructure using `make apply`
-2. Create Kafka topic `make kafka-create-topics`
+2. Create the Kafka topic `make kafka-create-topics`
+3. Once down, teardown the infrastructure using `make teardown`